quervyloll/mineflayer-bot/README.md

 - Username
   - The email of your microsoft account or the username of an account for an offline/cracked server or locally hosted worlds.
 - Password
-  - The password of your microsoft account or the password of an account for aan offline/cracked server or locally hosted worlds.
+  - The password of your microsoft account or the password of an account for an offline/cracked server or locally hosted worlds.
 - Server
   - The ip of the server you want your bot to join.
 For local hosting, use `localhost`.
 - Port